buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     default this is "KILL" (9).
 Specify "TERM" (15) to give the process a chance to cleanup.
 This functionality requires a 0.8.6 slave or newer.

+``initialStdin``
+    If the command expects input on stdin, that can be supplied a a string with this parameter.
+This value should not be excessively large, as it is handled as a single string throughout Buildbot -- for example, do not pass the contents of a tarball with this parameter.

 .. bb:step:: Configure

 Configure